Timbers beat Dynamo 2-1 for first victory of season

 Asprilla scored in the sixth minute to give the Timbers the lead, celebrating with a cartwheel and a backflip.

-After the goal, the entire team went to the bench to hug Diego Valeri, whose father Luis died this week.
+After the goal, the entire team went to the bench to hug Diego Valeri, whose father Luis died earlier this this week.
 Coach Giovanni Saverese wore a black arm band.

+“It was a huge shock for us, so being able to dedicate this game to him (Diego’s father) was something that was super special and something that meant a lot to us,” said Timbers midfielder Blake Bodily.

 Ahead of the first leg of Portland’s CONCACAF Champions League quarterfinal match Wednesday against Club America, usual starters Valeri and Felipe Mora didn’t come on until the second half.